Get a quote

 What is contractor fraud?

-One type of contractor fraud that has been impacting Florida home insurance centers on the assignment of benefits (AOB).
+One type of contractor fraud that has been impacting Florida home insurance centers on assignment of benefits (AOB).
 It’s not uncommon for contractors to ask homeowners to sign an AOB that gives the contractor control of the homeowner’s insurance claim.
 Unfortunately, some fraudulent contractors inflate their costs and bill the insurer after they have the AOB in hand.
-Fraudulent contractors may even sue the insurer on your behalf when it refuses to pay the padded bill.
+The contractor may even sue the insurer.

 Beware of contractors that: